mpetrovich/dash/DOCS.md

 ```php
 join($iterable, $separator): string
 ```
-Concatenates all elements in $iterable to a string, each separated by $separator.
+Concatenates the string value of all elements in `$iterable`, with each value separated by `$separator`.

 Parameter | Type | Description